guna-dhamothiran/Bike_Services/README.md

 # **Bike Service Application**

-A full-stack web application for managing bike service bookings, built with React.js and Node.js.
+ A robust full-stack bike service booking application developed using React.js for the frontend and Node.js for the backend.
+It streamlines the entire booking process—from service selection to confirmation—offering an intuitive interface for both customers and service providers.
+Built for scalability, performance, and real-time booking management.

 ---